 Many studies have been conducted on forskolin's effect on fat metabolism.
-For the most part, these have been laboratory and animal studies, so the results are not applicable to humans.
+For the most part, these have been laboratory and animal studies, so the results do not apply to humans.
 Simply put, forskolin stimulates the release of stored fat from fat cells.
 The same thing happens when the body needs to use body fat as energy.
 The release of stored fat by itself is not enough for weight loss.
 This process must necessarily be accompanied by a caloric deficit.
-In other words, in order to lose weight, energy expenditure (the number of calories burned) must exceed energy intake (the number of calories consumed).
+In other words, to lose weight, energy expenditure (the number of calories burned) must exceed energy intake (the number of calories consumed).

 Weight loss supplements maintain a caloric deficit through the following effects: